Description of the Avery Research Center

 The mission of the Avery Research Center (ARC) is to collect, preserve, and promote the unique history and culture of the African diaspora, with an emphasis on Charleston, the South Carolina Lowcountry, and beyond.
 The ARC holds primary and secondary source materials that document the history, traditions, legacies, and influences of African Americans and their place in the American narrative.
 Local, national, and international scholars frequently engage the Avery Research Center Archives as one of the only archives dedicated to African American history and culture in the region.

 Holdings in the Avery Research Center Archives date from the late eighteenth century to the twenty-first century, and include documents, images, oral histories, audio-visual materials, printed materials, and cultural artifacts.
-The collections contain over 900 linear feet of archival holdings, more than 6,000 printed volumes, and over 1,700 hundred artifacts.
-Most of the collection documents African American life in Charleston and the surrounding Lowcountry region.
 Major themes of the collections include education, civil rights activism, labor rights activism, and documentation of the African American Gullah-Geechee culture.

 Importance of Donating

 Thank you for considering taking this important step in preserving your legacy and contributing to a fuller historical record.
 The Avery Research Center for African American History and Culture depends upon the support of individuals, families, businesses, associations, churches, and organizations to assist in fulfilling its mission.
 Collections at the Avery Research Center for African American History and

 Culture are used by a variety of people including scholars and researchers locally, nationally, and internationally; K-12 students and teachers, genealogists, politicians, media representatives, etc. Additionally, we use collection items for instruction sessions, physical and digital exhibits, and in publications.

 - Brochures and flyers